karthikeyann/nppcrypt-vscode/README.md

-# nppcrypt README
+# nppcrypt-vscode

-nppcrypt is VS Code version of https://github.com/karthikeyann/nppcrypt (with Mac support).
+nppcrypt is VS Code extension of https://github.com/karthikeyann/nppcrypt (with Mac support).

 Originally found at https://github.com/jeanpaulrichter/nppcrypt.
 Since Notepad++ is not available in Mac, nppcrypt cli is compiled for Mac M1 and released as VS code extension.